-How to Become a Working Nomad
+How to Become a Successful Digital Nomad

 My office is no longer at end of an overcrowded commuter train journey.
 Over the last eight months it has been where I have chosen: a café by the beach on a tropical island, a mountain retreat, or an airplane at 30,000 feet.
 This time I won’t be returning home with less in the bank because I have managed to find the perfect balance between travel and maintaining an income.

 I have been traveling and working around Southeast Asia and Australasia on income from my websites.
 While on the road I have been running a blog called WorkingNomad.com, which is a mix of travelogue and information for others dreaming of making an escape.

 Creating and running websites is not for everyone, although getting started as a website publisher is no longer a big task largely to blogging and social media marketing.